-The 2-pin header supports a front panel sleep/resume switch, which must be a momentary SPST type that is normally open can be set to the suspended mode once you push the power switch for no longer then 4 seconds.
+This connector may or may not supports the ATX case-mounted Power Switch, it is optional, which in turn supports System Suspend function.
+When the BIOS sets the Power Button function to "Delay 4 sec.", the system can be set to the suspended mode once you push the power switch for no longer then 4 seconds.
 If the power switch is pushed down for over 4 seconds the system will be totally Power Off.
-When the BIOS setting sets the Delay 4 second to "On/Off", then Power Switch function work as regular power switch.
+When the BIOS setting sets the Delay 4 second to "Instant-off", then Power Switch function work as regular power switch.